What we do

 Enable New Zealand provides disability services in New Zealand.
 We are a division of MidCentral District Health Board.
 The Ministry of Health and ACC contract us to provide:

 - Disability equipment

 New Zealand’s largest provider of disability equipment and modifications

-In 2017, we provided government-funded disability equipment and support services to 75,578 New Zealanders.
+In 2020, we provided disability equipment and services to 100,000 New Zealanders.
 These services included: